Steel-Ricciotti/Steel-Ricciotti/README.md

-<p align="center">Software Engineer • Data Engineer • Tech Enthusiast</p>
+<p align="center">Software Engineer • Data Expert • Tech Enthusiast</p>
 <!--
 **Steel-Ricciotti/Steel-Ricciotti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 - 🔭 I’m currently working on an Enterprise Implementation of SAP S4 at Enbridge Gas and a Bachelor of Computer Science Degree at the University of WIndsor.
-- 🌱 Currently learning Kafka, React
+- 🌱 Currently learning Kafka
-- 💬 Ask me about: Python, Azure, Databricks, SQL Server
+- 💬 Ask me about: Python, Azure, Databricks, React, SQL Server
 ### 📫 How to reach me

 <p>Email me at steel.ricciotti@gmail.com or contact me on Linkedin at